Scaling Sales Also Scales Your Problems

 Increase sales volume and you magnify every defect, delay, and unclear instruction.

 Not bad at all, huh?
-Stuff breaks.
+Nobody’s perfect.

 But at a million units, that becomes 50,000 angry customers (equal to a full army corps of enemies).